 6 Natural & Effective Tips For a ‘Stalled’ Labor

-Labor is as unique as the mother who is in labor.
-Some mothers and babies labor quickly and efficiently and others take detours and can move slowly.
+Labor is as unique as the person who is in labor.
+Some labor quickly and efficiently and others take detours and can move slowly.
 When laboring in a hospital setting with an OB, it is common to receive regular vaginal exams every 2-4 hours.
-With these frequent vaginal exams, the laboring mother may find that her labor has fallen off the ideal and timely labor path.
+With these frequent vaginal exams, the laboring mother may find that her labor has fallen off the ideal and timely labor path, creating ‘stalled’ labor.

 Move, walk, & change positions